Gregor Deschwanden

 Gregor Deschwanden (born 27 February 1991) is a Swiss ski jumper.
-His best individual World Cup showing so far is 10th in an individual large hill in Germany in 2013.
+His best individual World Cup showing so far is 2nd in an individual large hill in Klingenthal in 2023, a competition in which he equalled the existing official hill record.

 Deschwanden competed for Switzerland in the 2014 Winter Olympics in Sochi, Russia and placed 25th in the men's individual normal hill and 15th in the men's individual large hill competitions.